Psyop/Cryptomatte/README.md

 ## Release Notes

+1.1.3:

+* Adds beta version of Fusion support, also by Cedric Duriau and Kristof Indeherberge at Grid.
+ * Major tool connection workflow improvement.
+No longer requires multiple loaders to work, instead populates single loader channel slots when viewed.

 1.1.2:

 * Adds alpha version of Fusion support, created by Cedric Duriau and Kristof Indeherberge at Grid.